Utivarachna

 Utivarachna is a genus of Asian araneomorph spiders in the family Trachelidae first described by Kyukichi Kishida in 1940.
 It was largely ignored until Christa L. Deeleman-Reinhold revised the sac and ground spiders in 2001, transferring some species from Trachelas and adding several new ones.
 The genus was further expanded in 2014 and 2015.

 Species

-As of April 2019 it contains seventeen species in southeast Asia:
+As of December 2025, the World Spider Catalog accepted the following species: